TheDataLeek/website/college/3_readme.md

 ---
 layout: post
-title: All Writeups
+title: Writeups
 nav-menu: false
 image: assets/images/blogtile.png
-description: College Homeworks, Articles, and Reports
+description: All Articles, Reports, and College Homeworks
 ---

 The articles here are from 2018 and before, as I haven't had as much time or interest in technical writing in my free time these days!